carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 Private Segment Buffer
 ++++++++++++++++++++++

-Private Segment Buffer SGPR register is used to initilize 4 SGPRs that are used as a V# to access scratch.
+Private Segment Buffer SGPR register is used to initialize 4 SGPRs that are used as a V# to access scratch.
 CP uses the value provided by the runtime.
 It is used, together with Scratch Wavefront Offset as an offset, to access the private memory space using a segment address.
 See